 These Lemon Blueberry Muffins with Glaze are perfectly fluffy and moist.
-Every bite is bursting with blueberries and the lemony glaze adds moisture and a lemony zing making these the perfect breakfast muffin!
+Every bite is bursting with juicy blueberries and the lemony glaze adds a lemony zing making these the perfect breakfast muffin!

 YOU'LL LOVE THIS RECIPE!

 - soft, fluffy and moist, these tenders muffins have been tested several times to obtain the perfect texture and flavour!

 - quick and easy with no fancy equipment needed.
 Muffins can be mixed entirely by hand.

 - basic pantry ingredients in this recipe.
 Be sure to use fresh lemons so that you can enjoy the tangy lemon flavor of the glaze.

 A few notes about the ingredients for this recipe below.
 You can find the printable recipe card at the bottom of this post.

 - basic dry ingredients: all-purpose flour, baking powder, sugar & salt